pingcap/docs-cn/statistics.md

 >    ```sql
 >    SELECT DISTINCT(CONCAT('DROP STATS ', table_schema, '.', table_name, ';')) FROM information_schema.tables, mysql.stats_histograms WHERE stats_ver = 2 AND table_id = tidb_table_id;
 >    ```
+>
+> - If the result of the preceding statement is too long to copy and paste, you can export the result to a temporary text file and then perform execution from the file like this:
+>
+>    ```sql
+>    SELECT DISTINCT ...
+INTO OUTFILE '/tmp/sql.txt';
+>    mysql -h XXX -u user -P 4000 ... < '/tmp/sql.txt';
+>    ```

 These two versions include different information in TiDB: